altwalker/altwalker/docs/source/api.rst

 API Documentation
 =================

-This part of the documentation lists the full API reference of all public classes and functions.
+This section of the documentation provides a complete API reference for all public classes and functions.

 .. module:: altwalker